 Taking care of mental health and wellbeing

 University is a big change from school – from having total control over your workload and schedule, to potentially moving abroad and living away from family and friends.
 Taking care of your mental health in first-year is essential, so that you avoid burn-out and can make the most of all the opportunities available at LSE.
-LSE has robust services in place to support your well-being – from informal support through Peer Supporters, to specific mental health support through the Student Wellbeing Counselling services where you can speak to advisors.
+LSE has robust services in place to support your well-being – from informal support through Peer Supporters, to specific mental health support through the Student Wellbeing Counselling Service where you can speak to advisors.
 Taking regular breaks and prioritising self-care are small ways to improve your mental health and wellbeing on a personal level, but do reach out if you’re struggling.
 A problem shared is a problem halved!
+Read Thu Huong’s blog to find out more about the wellbeing support available at LSE.

 My first year at LSE was an incredible experience, and I hope this guide helps some of you have a similarly exciting time at university.